 5. They should provide satisfactory training:

-product fully and they should also be able to continue giving you upgrades on
+Choose a white label partner who is willing to provide sufficient training on their product or service.
+You should be able to understand the product fully and they should also be able to continue giving you upgrades on the product.

 6. They should give a clear contract:

 The contract they give you should be clear and transparent, without any ambiguity or hidden information.
 If you are not clear on certain clauses on the contract, they should give full explanations.
 It is important that everything is clear before you sign the contract.

 7. They should give you the opportunity to test the product yourself:

 This is important because you do not want to offer to your clients a product that you have not experienced yourself.
 Since the product will have your brand, it is important to make sure that it meets your standards, and you should be free to test it first.